 - 72. On average Dordon's residents are less healthy than the County or national average.
 35% of Year 6s carry excess weight, and 10.5% reported to have day to day activities limited a lot compared to 7.7% for Warwickshire and 8.3% for England. - 73.
-WCCs Public Health team advise that - the prevalence of diabetes and Coronary Heart Disease (CHD) in 2016/17 at the Dordon and Polesworth Group Practice was significantly higher than the England rate. - the prevalence of hypertension was significantly higher than the England rate in 2016/17,
+WCCs Public Health team advise that - the prevalence of diabetes and coronary heart disease (CHD) in 2016/17 at the Dordon and Polesworth Group Practice was significantly higher than the England rate. - the prevalence of hypertension was significantly higher than the England rate in 2016/17, - the estimated prevalence of undiagnosed hypertension was also significantly higher than the England rate - the recorded prevalence of depression at both Dordon and Polesworth Group Practice (12.5%) was significantly higher than both the England rate (9.1%) and the Warwickshire North CCG (Clinical Commissioning Group) rate (7.7%). - 74.
+It is vital that children grow up being active safe routes to school that are fun encourage a concept of play on the way and can make car free trips more fun for children making them want to walk or cycle to school. - 75.
+This Neighbourhood Plan seeks opportunities to protect existing walking/cycling routes and to create new routes where possible to encourage active travel. - 76.
+Air quality is also poor along the A5 in Dordon.
+The 2021 Air Quality Status Report identified that on Watling Street nitrate levels were very near the existing legal limits in 2020.43 The planning system seeks to reduce car usage and to promote development patterns that enable people to access work, school, the shops and leisure activities on foot, bike or public transport.

-41 On the west side of Dordon Parish this is subject to LP4 Strategic Gap and LP6 Additional Employment Land.
+41On the west side of Dordon Parish this is subject to LP4 Strategic Gap and LP6 Additional Employment Land.